The Bob Feller Act of Valor Scholarship Program

 Who Can Apply?

-To be eligible for the scholarship under this program you must currently be enrolled full time in an Accredited High School or GED program, College, University or Technical/Vocational school and on a successful track to graduate.
+To be eligible for the scholarship under this program you must currently be enrolled in an accredited U.S. High School, High School Equivalency/General Education Diploma Program, College, University or Technical/Vocational school.

 Eligibility requirements are as follows: